philipperemy/amazon-reviews-scraper/README.md

 sudo pip install -r requirements.txt # recommended to use a virtualenv instead of sudo pip install.
 ```

 Then you can set the `AMAZON_BASE_URL` to your region.
-For example:
+For example, those are valid choices:
 - https://www.amazon.co.jp
 - https://www.amazon.co.uk